 Unlike biological evolution, cultural evolution happens quickly enough for us to notice changes during our lifetimes.
 Fashions change.
 Policies change.
 Technologies change.
 And we would do well to keep up with these changes.
 For the most part we are passive observers, but we also have some power to shape the new fashions, policies, and technologies to which others must adapt.

-If you like the idea of creating more and more effective versions of yourself, please join us as we evolve together.
+If you want to take more control of your personal evolution, please join us as we evolve together.